Shreyash-Thakur/DRISHTI/README.md

-# DRISHTI — Predictive NOC Copilot for Secure MPLS/SD-WAN Operations
+# DRISHTI — Predictive NOC Copilot for Secure MPLS/SD-WAN Operations.

 **DRISHTI** is an air-gapped copilot for network operations centers that: